TanayB11/me/content/blog/antilibrary.md

 - *On Food and Cooking* - Harold McGee

 ### Fiction
+- *The Lord of the Rings* - J.R.R.
+Tolkein
 - *Foundation* - Isaac Asimov
 - *I, Robot* - Isaac Asimov
 - *Stranger in a Strange Land* - Robert Heinlein